Pandaqi/Rode-Panda-Website/rode-panda/content/english/design/boardgame/kingseat.md

 The idea was born from the question: "can I design a game you could play in a queue at a theme park?"
 That's why you can play this game while standing (in something that resembles a circle), with just a small deck of cards.

 It was also born from my annoyance with hidden role games (such as Werewolf) that relied on player elimination and wishy-washy deduction.
 That's why Kingseat eliminates nobody and provides clear reasons to suspect somebody to be on your team (or not).

-Visit my blog to read [the developer diary](https://pandaqi.com/blog/boardgames/kingseat) explaining how I designed this game.

 ## What's special?